nish03/FFS/README.md

 * Learns inlier features using invertible Normalizing Flow model within the object detection framework.
 * Generates synthetic outlier features in the inverse direction after random sampling from the latent space of the Flow model.
 * Regularizes the object detection framework to make it outlier-aware via discriminative training procedure that separates the energy surface of the synthesized outliers and inlier features.
 * Performs outlier-aware object detection on both image and video based datasets.
-Check out the [poster](/Flow-Feature-Synthesis/assets/FFS_poster.pdf).
+Check out the [conference poster](/Flow-Feature-Synthesis/assets/FFS_poster.pdf).

 # Video
 [![Watch the video here](/Flow-Feature-Synthesis/assets/FFS_video_slides.png)](https://youtu.be/2LASy-H26lI)